Not long ago I had the pleasure of promoting the start of #ScotSpirit campaign with one of my photos.

 We entered our room and discovered that our room included a bunk bed which was an amazing surprise for our daughter.

 You can guess who wanted sleep on the top.
 The building we stayed in included a massive kitchen where you could cook your own meals, canteen, reception and play room with sofas and tv’s fireplace and pool table.

 After getting up and having a coffee we went straight to Cairngorm Mountain for breakfast.
 To get to the station we had to follow a narrow windy picturesque road uphill.

 To get to the top we took the UK only funicular railway which goes 3500 feet up the mountain.

-At this time in the morning, we were the only ones without the skiing gear and looked a bit odd in our casual clothes.
 Even people at the Ptarmigan Restaurant were a bit surprised and confused when we came to order breakfast and they opened the restaurant only seconds ago.